CBPher24/Where_has_bigfoot_been/README.md

 ## METHODS FOR ANALYSIS:

-Utilized the datasets found in BFRO, DataWorld, Kaggle.
+Utilized the datasets found in BFRO, DataWorld.

 The project runs using a Python "Flak" App, including JavaScript, HTML, and CSS